-Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to the Town of Elk Grove.
+Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to the Town of Monticello.
 Flyers included with a tax mailing, articles in the local newspaper, workshops, or other similar education efforts can all help to educate residents on natural resource issues.
-The Lafayette County Extension Office also helps in keeping people abreast of natural resource news and issues.
+In Monticello, citizens get information regarding natural resources via the Farm Service Agency, the UW-Extension system, and the USDA.

-Fostering working relationships with your neighboring jurisdictions can help the Town of Elk Grove protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
-Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help protect Elk Grove's natural resources.
+Fostering working relationships with your neighboring jurisdictions can help the Town of Monticello protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
+Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help protect Monticello's natural resources.
 State and federal agencies and contact information are listed at the end of this chapter.
+(Water quality was noted as an issue of importance in the Town.)